Entanglement generation in spatially separated systems using quantum walk: Toy model

-{\it Toy model --} Before proceeding with the description of our scheme, we will present the basic idea using a simple model involving a beam splitter, a photon and two two-level atoms as systems $A$ and $B$.
-The aim is to generate entanglement between $A$ and $B$.
+Before proceeding to our scheme, we will introduce the basic idea using a simple model involving a beam splitter, a photon, and two two-level atoms.
+The aim is to generate entanglement between the uncorrelated atoms, labeled by A and B, which are placed in distant locations (see Fig. \ref{bs}).
 First, a photon in the initial state $|\Psi_{p}\rangle$ is passed through the beam splitter.
-The state of the photon passing through the beam splitter are spatially separated into the horizontal ($h$) and vertical ($v$) spatial modes and it can be written as $|\psi_{s}\rangle = \alpha|h\rangle + \beta|v\rangle$, such that $|\alpha|^2+|\beta|^2 =1$, where $|\alpha|^2$ and $|\beta|^2$ represent the probability of finding the photon in the horizontal and vertical mode, respectively.
-For convenience, we can rewrite the state of the spatial modes in terms of the number of photons, that is,
+The state of the photon passing through the beam splitter are spatially separated into the {\em horizontal} ($h$) and {\em vertical} ($v$) modes and it can be written as

+such that $|\alpha|^2+|\beta|^2 =1$, where $|\alpha|^2$ and $|\beta|^2$ represent the probability of finding the photon in the $h$ and $v$ modes, respectively.
+For convenience, we can rewrite the state of the photonic modes in terms of the number of photons in each polarization mode:

-The state $|10\rangle_{hv}$ ( $|01\rangle_{hv}$) represents one photon in the horizontal (vertical) mode and no photon in vertical (horizontal) mode.
+The state $|10\rangle_{hv}$ ( $|01\rangle_{hv}$) represents one photon in the $h$ ($v$) mode and no photon in $v$ ($h$) mode.
 This state is entangled unless $\alpha$ or $\beta$ is zero.
-This entanglement in the spatial mode can be used to entangle $A$ and $B$.
-This is done by placing atoms $A$ and $B$ initially in the ground state ($|g\rangle_{A}$ and $|g\rangle_{B}$) at the two exit points of the photon coming from the beam splitter.
-The conditions are such that if the photon is in a vertical mode the atom $A$ will get excited ($|e\rangle_A$) and if the photon is in a horizontal mode the atom $B$ will get excited ($|e\rangle_B$).
+This entanglement between the polarization modes can be used to entangle A and B. This is done by placing atoms A and B initially in the ground state ($|g\rangle_{\rm A}$ and $|g\rangle_{\rm B}$) at the two exit points of the photon coming from the beam splitter.
+The conditions are such that if the photon is in $v$ ($h$) mode, atom A (B) will get excited, that is, $|e\rangle_{\rm A}$ ($|e\rangle_{\rm B}$).
 The final collective state of these two atoms can be written as:

-This provides a very simple model of generating entanglement between two atomic systems from the entanglement between the spatial modes.
+This provides a very simple model of generating entanglement between two distant systems from the entanglement between the photonic modes.
 Its pictorial representation is as in Fig. \ref{bs}.
-The importance of this scheme is reflected from the fact that a photon in an entangled state of two spatial modes is used to generate entanglement between two spatially separated atoms.
-Entanglement between two spatial modes by itself is not much of use to perform quantum tasks but using this, the entanglement generated between two systems can be used to perform useful quantum information tasks.
+As we commented at the end of the Introduction, the new scheme we propose below has the ingredients of the preceding toy model; which we now describe.